maggisk/maggisk-dev/pages/rambling/thoughts-on-javascript-build-tools.md

 }
 ```

 It's not perfect.
 You loose all coloring from your build commands for example.
 I'm also probably overlooking some webpack feature that can't be replaced like this.
-Code splitting might be one, but if you're using something like [Elm](https://elm-lang.org/) or [Svelte](https://svelte.dev/) the output is so tiny compared to React/Vue/Angular that it doesn't really matter.
+Code splitting comes to mind, but if you're using something like [Elm](https://elm-lang.org/) or [Svelte](https://svelte.dev/) the output is so tiny compared to React/Vue/Angular that it doesn't really matter.

-There are some issues left, like combining your plain-javascript and elm-generated-javascript into a single file, but this is the build setup that I'm going to strive for from now on.
+There are some issues left, like combining your babel-generated-javascript and elm-generated-javascript into a single file, but this is the build setup that I'm going to strive for from now on.